 20th Century Fox Logo – Twentieth (20th) Century Fox is the short name of the Twentieth Century Fox Film Corporation is one of the major movie studios, located in the area of Century City in Los Angeles (California), USA, just west of Beverly Hills.
 This study is a subsidiary of News Corporation, the media conglomerate controlled by Rupert Murdoch.

 The company was founded by William Fox in 1915 as Fox Film Corporation.
 William Fox, was a pioneer in the creation of chains of movie theaters, began producing films in 1914 and in 1917 achieved success by providing a sense of silent films, Theda Bara.
 It was more a businessman than a showman, Fox concentrated on acquiring and building theaters, the movies you were secondary.
 When sound came to movies, Fox acquired the rights of a German process for sound-on-film called “Movietone” in 1926 began offering music recordings projections and effects.
 The following year began to “Fox Movietone News,” a weekly news presentation that was presented to 1963.
-The growing company needed space, and in 1926 Fox acquired three hundred acres in a vacant lot west of Beverly Hills where he built “Movietone City”, the best equipped studio of its time.
+The growing company needed space, and in 1926 Fox acquired three hundred acres in a vacant lot west of Beverly Hills where he built “Movietone City”, the

 Expanded excessively, and close to bankruptcy, Fox was stripped of his empire.
 Fox Film Corporation, with over five hundred rooms, was put into receivership, reorganization regulated by the bank seized the company for a while, but it was clear that a merger was the only alternative for the corporation could survive.